USS Salem (CA-139): Service career

 After a visit to Salem, Massachusetts, on 4 July 1949, Salem underwent three months of shakedown at Guantanamo Bay, Cuba, between July and October 1949, followed by post-shakedown repairs at the Boston Navy Yard.
 She then made two cruises to Guantanamo in November and December 1949 and participated in maneuvers with the Atlantic Fleet in early 1950.

-Salem departed the east coast on 3 May 1950 and, on 17 May, relieved Newport News (CA-148) as flagship of the 6th Fleet in the Mediterranean.
+Salem departed the United States East Coast on 3 May 1950 and, on 17 May, relieved Newport News (CA-148) as flagship of the 6th Fleet in the Mediterranean.
 During this, the first of seven deployments to the Mediterranean as fleet flagship, Salem visited ports in Malta, Italy, France, Greece, Turkey, Lebanon, and Algeria, and participated in training exercises.
 On 22 September, she was relieved by Newport News and returned to the United States.

 After three weeks at Boston, Salem joined the Atlantic Fleet for maneuvers and, on 3 January 1951, sailed for six weeks of intensive gunnery training at Guantanamo.
 She completed her training off Bermuda; and, on 20 March, sailed for the Mediterranean to relieve Newport News as 6th Fleet flagship.
 On 19 September, she was relieved by Des Moines (CA-134) and returned to the United States for four months of overhaul at Boston.

 Salem sailed on 1 February 1952 for refresher training at Guantanamo and returned to Boston on 29 March for repairs.
 On 19 April, she sailed for her third Mediterranean deployment, relieving Newport News at Algiers on 28 April.
 Besides the normal port calls and exercises, Salem participated in Exercise "Beehive II," which involved units of the United States, British, Italian, French, and Greek navies.
 She was relieved once again by Des Moines on 29 September and arrived in Boston on 9 October.

 After four months of local operations, Salem sailed for Guantanamo Bay on 24 January 1953 for training.
 Returning to Boston on 27 February, she sailed for the Mediterranean on 17 April and again relieved Newport News as flagship.
 Her fourth deployment was marked by Exercise "Weldfest" and by emergency relief work after the 1953 Ionian earthquake.
 Salem was the first American ship to arrive on the scene, and provided relief supplies and assistance from 13 August until her own stocks ran low four days later.
 Relieved by Des Moines as flagship on 9 October, she returned to Boston on 24 October and entered the shipyard for overhaul.

 On 6 February 1954, Salem sailed again for Guantanamo Bay and returned on 7 April after refresher training.
 She left Boston on 30 April; and, on arrival in the Mediterranean on 12 May, again assumed duties as 6th Fleet flagship.
 Relieved by Des Moines at Lisbon on 22 September, she returned to Boston on 29 September.
 In October and November 1954, she participated in war games with the Atlantic Fleet.